a temple, a commons, and a cave

 Albert Ashton & Wai Ching Chan

 Peng Jiheng & Thomas Lawley

-a temple, a commons, and a cave is conceived as an urban enquiry into how disparate social, cultural and political genealogies intersect within a singular site.
-Woven together from the drift of ideas and peoples from across the Asia-Pacific region, this exhibition consider the following: how do we shape our environment, and how does our environment shape us?
+a temple, a commons, and a cave was conceived as an urban enquiry into how disparate social, cultural and political genealogies intersect within a singular site.
+Woven together from the drift of ideas and peoples from across the Asia-Pacific region, this exhibition considered the following: how do we shape our environment, and how does our environment shape us?

-a temple, a commons, and a cave is curated by Amy Weng, is proudly supported by the Asian Aotearoa Arts Hui and hosted by Meanwhile Gallery.
+a temple, a commons, and a cave was curated by Amy Weng, was proudly supported by the Asian Aotearoa Arts Huì and hosted by MEANWHILE gallery.